dirvine/data_chain/docs/0029-data-blocks.md

 The possibility for a group to not have an ability, even with Archive nodes to store all data may still exist in small imbalanced networks.
-Such groups may be able to delegate responsibility to known larger nodes outwith their group, by passing data and also passing a `DtaChain` to prove validity.
-This can introduce an addition to the `DataChain` object to provide pointers to data.
+Such groups may be able to delegate responsibility to known larger nodes outwith their group, by passing data and also passing a [DataChain] to prove validity.
+This can introduce an addition to the [DataChain] object to provide pointers to data.
 In such cases the larger nodes should receive a proportion of any reward for doing so.
 It is, however, doubtful this particular paradigm will have to be enforced if possible archive nodes are pushed across groups as described above.